Topological Magnon-Plasmon Hybrids

-We also investigate the impact of larger magnon damping rates~$\kappa_{\textrm{mag}}$ while keeping $\kappa_{\textrm{pl}}=10^{-4}\omega_\textrm{pl}$~\cite{SM}.
-As the damping rate increases, it becomes harder to identify the chiral edge state due to the broadening of the bulk spectrum.
-We find that the chiral edge state is robust up to $\kappa_\textrm{mag}=10^{-3}\omega_\textrm{mag}\approx 38$~MHz.
+We also investigate the effect of damping in the magnon-plasmon edge state~\cite{SM}.
+As the damping rate of magnon modes increases, it becomes harder to identify the magnon-plasmon edge state due to the broadening of the bulk spectrum.
+We find that the chiral edge state is robust up to $\kappa_\textrm{mag}=10^{-3}\omega_\textrm{mag}$.
+In contrast, the magnon-plasmon edge state is less sensitive to the damping rate of plasmons, indicating the dominant magnonic contributions in the LDOS.
 The damping rate of plasmons was recently measured to be $3.1\times 10^{-4}\omega_\textrm{pl}$ in the infrared light~\cite{niFundamentalLimitsGraphene2018}.
-In addition, the damping rate of magnons in magnetic insulators is approximated as $\kappa_\textrm{mag}=\alpha \omega$, where the lowest value of the Gilbert damping~$\alpha$ is known as $\alpha=3\times 10^{-5}$ at room temperature in yttrium iron garnet~\cite{10.1063/1.4977423}.
+In addition, the damping rate of magnons in magnetic insulators is approximated as $\kappa_\textrm{mag}=\alpha \omega_\textrm{mag}$, where the lowest value of the Gilbert damping~$\alpha$ is known as $\alpha=3\times 10^{-5}$ at room temperature in yttrium iron garnet~\cite{10.1063/1.4977423}.
 Thus, sufficiently small magnon and plasmon damping rates are attainable at cryogenic conditions.

 The hybrid nature of the chiral edge state is advantageous for experimental observations.
 Even though observing the chiral edge state has been challenging in topological magnonics, they have been successfully observed in topological plasmonics and photonics~\cite{wuDirectObservationValleypolarized2017, ozawaTopologicalPhotonics2019a}.
 For example, the plasmonic chiral edge state can be excited by gold antennas \cite{Low2016} and detected by the near-field microscropy~\cite{wuDirectObservationValleypolarized2017, niFundamentalLimitsGraphene2018} and the transmission spectrum~\cite{wangObservationUnidirectionalBackscatteringimmune2009}.
-In addition, magnonic components can be measured by the NV center magnetometry~\cite{duControlLocalMeasurement2017a, purserSpinwaveDetectionNitrogenvacancy2020} and the near-field Brillouin light scattering~\cite{jerschMappingLocalizedSpinwave2010}.
+In addition, magnonic components can be measured by the NV center magnetometry~\cite{duControlLocalMeasurement2017a, purserSpinwaveDetectionNitrogenvacancy2020} and near-field Brillouin light scattering~\cite{jerschMappingLocalizedSpinwave2010}.